-- ☐ Before selecting the binding option, the duplex option must be set to on. - ☐ Data and paper volume affect completion of the print job.
+- ☐ Before selecting the binding option, the duplex option must be set to on. - ☐ Data and paper volume affect completion of the print job. - ☐ The value or actions that can be selected differ depending on the model you are using.

 Orientation